Saturday, July 26, 2014

 Original Fragrance Composition:

 So what does it smell like?
-It was classified as a dry, woodsy-mossy scent for men.
+Snuff by Schiaparelli is classified as a dry, woodsy-mossy fragrance for men, although some women preferred to wear it as well.
 Perfect to be worn with tweed suits and for outdoor activities.

 L'Amour de l'art, 1950: